These pictures are of Candy who is our

 She has been subject to fractures, both vertebrae and her little feet.

 They don't heal well.
-I've kept her weight light to try to
+I've kept her weight light to try to stop these and it worked for several years.

 Her last fracture was in 2003.